Academic Organizations | Honor Societies | Athletic and Spirit Groups | Campus Involvement

 - The Cheerleading Squad has more than two dozen well-trained and seasoned student-athletes who cheer for the Hawks varsity football and basketball teams.

-- The Student Athletic Advisory Committee (SAAC) represents student-athletes from each NCAA intercollegiate team at Huntingdon College.
+- The Student Athlete Advisory Committee (SAAC) represents student-athletes from each NCAA intercollegiate team at Huntingdon College.
 SAAC advocates for student-athletes and designs and implements programs that encourage academic achievement, health awareness, and social responsibility.

 College service groups provide service to the Huntingdon campus and community.